Elizabeth C. Miller: Biography

-Miller was the daughter of an economist at the Federal Land Bank in Minneapolis.
-She studied biochemistry at the University of Minnesota (Bachelor's degree 1941, Master's degree 1943).
-In 1945 she received her doctorate under Carl Baumann as a Wisconsin Alumni Research Foundation (WARF) Scholar.
+Miller was born on May 2, 1920 in Minneapolis, Minnesota, United States.
+She was the daughter William Lane Cavert, an economist at the Federal Land Bank in Minneapolis, and Mary Elizabeth Cavert (née Mead).

+Miller studied biochemistry at the University of Minnesota (Bachelor's degree 1941, Master's degree 1943).
+In 1945 she received her doctorate under Carl Baumann as a Wisconsin Alumni Research Foundation scholar.
 As a postgraduate, she worked at the McArdle Laboratory for Cancer Research at the University of Wisconsin-Madison, where she and her husband (since 1942) James A. Miller studied chemical carcinogenesis.
-From 1973 to 1987, she was Deputy Director (Associate Director) of the McArdle Laboratory.
+From 1973 to 1987, she was deputy director (associate director) of the McArdle Laboratory.
 She was also a professor of oncology at the University of Wisconsin-Madison.
 She died of kidney cancer.

 In 1947, the Millers discovered that an azo dye could cause cancer by binding to proteins in the livers of rats.
-[1].
 In 1949, they showed that the ability of one substance to affect cancer by the action of another chemical influences the processing in the metabolism, and in 1960 they showed the existence of metabolites that were stronger carcinogens than the starting material.
 These discoveries also had significance for other areas of toxicology.
 After the discovery of the exact genetic role of DNA around 1953, the Millers were able to detect the carcinogenic effects of many chemicals as a result of their interaction with DNA.
 After demonstrating in the 1960s that chemical carcinogens could be detected by increased mutation rates, they examined the carcinogenicity of a wide range of substances found in the environment, industrial chemicals, and food.